M S 201 Introduction to the History and Development of Museums (Units: 3)

 M S 885 Professional Conferences and Workshops (Units: 1-3)

 Attendance, participation, and evaluation at professional conferences, workshops, or short courses offered by museums, professional associations, or other recognized institutions.
-Prior approval by Museum Studies Program is mandatory.
+Prior approval by the Museum Studies Program is mandatory.
 May be repeated for a total of 3 units.
-(CR/NC grading only.)
+(CR/NC grading only)

 M S 888 Project Management for Museums (Units: 1-2)